TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 ### French Audio Versions

-Those are all optional and only there to rename your release or to avoid a certain type of French Audio, examples:
+Those are all optional and only there to rename your release or to avoid a certain type of French Audio.
+Examples:

 - You do not want VFQ or VQ audio, in this case you will put them at `-10000` instead of `0`.
-- You only want VOSTFR, in this case you will disregard the **MULTi Custom Formats** and give this Custom Format a score of `1000`.
+- You only want VOSTFR, in this case you will ignore any mention of **MULTi Custom Formats** and give the [{{ radarr['cf']['french-vostfr']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#vostfr) Custom Format a score of `1000`.

 {! include-markdown "../../includes/french-guide/radarr-french-audio-version.md" !}